mih-shanto/Sales-Metrics-Trends-with-PostgreSQL/README.md

 - **Treemaps**: Showcasing top customers based on discount percentage.
 - **Line & Area Charts**: Sales performance over time.
 - **Custom Tables**: Detailed report views for better analysis.

-## 🚀 How to Use

-1. Connect Power BI to **MySQL Server**.
-2. Import the dataset using provided SQL queries.
-3. Load and refresh the Power BI report to view updated insights.